Yaroslav Senyshyn: Performances

-Senyshyn's appearances have won him acclaim in many major concert halls throughout the world including New York's Carnegie Hall, Washington's John F. Kennedy Centre, Toronto's St. Lawrence Centre and Massey Hall, and the Bolshoi Hall at the Moscow Conservatory.
-Georgetown University Radio featured Senyshyn in a program about Canadian pianists, including Glenn Gould, Louis Lortie, Angela Hewitt, and Anton Kuerti.
-Senyshyn is an official Steinway Artist, as well as signed on with Albany Records.
+Senyshyn has performed in New York City's Carnegie Hall, Washington's John F. Kennedy Center for the Performing Arts, Toronto's St. Lawrence Centre for the Arts and Massey Hall, and the Bolshoi Theatre at the Moscow Conservatory.
+Georgetown University Radio featured Senyshyn in a program about Canadian pianists, alongside Glenn Gould, Louis Lortie, Angela Hewitt, and Anton Kuerti.
+Senyshyn is an official Steinway Artist, and is signed with Albany Records.

-Senyshyn was one of two pianists chosen to represent Canada at the International Tschaikovsky Competition, 1974 in Moscow.
-More recently he has been a guest performer at various venues and institutions, including the University of Western Ontario.
-He regularly performs benefit concerts to raise awareness of social justice issues, including annual benefit concerts in Ottawa with his wife Susan O’Neill-Senyshyn in support of Discovery University's courses for the homeless.
-The benefit concerts contribute to Discovery University and its program of university courses for low-income and homeless people in Ottawa, Ontario.
+Senyshyn was one of two pianists chosen to represent Canada at the 1974 International Tchaikovsky Competition in Moscow.
+He has been a guest performer at various venues and institutions, including the University of Western Ontario.
+He regularly performs benefit concerts to raise awareness of social justice issues, including annual benefit concerts in Ottawa with his wife Susan O’Neill-Senyshyn in support of Discovery University's courses for low-income and homeless people.

-Senyshyn is also a well-established musical collaborator.
-He has collaborated with sitar player Sanjoy Bandopadhyay.
+Senyshyn has collaborated with sitar player Sanjoy Bandopadhyay.